glorialulu/TSNet/docs/readme.rst

 conventional design purposes.
 Hence, the motivation of this work is two-fold:

-1.  provide users with open source and freely available python code and package for simulating transients in water distribution systems that can be integrated with other case specific applications, e.g. sensor placement and event detection; and
+1. Provide users with open source and freely available python code and package for simulating transients in water distribution systems that can be integrated with other case specific applications, e.g. sensor placement and event detection; and

-2.  encourage users and developers to further develop and extend the transient model.
+2. Encourage users and developers to further develop and extend the transient model.